- Who can get an account?

 OSC receives funding from the state of Ohio.
 There is no charge for Ohio academic use.

 OSC currently has three HPC clusters: Owens Cluster, a 23,500+ core Dell cluster with Intel Xeon processors, Ruby Cluster, a 4800 core Intel Xeon machine from HP, and Oakley Cluster, a 8,300+ core HP Intel Xeon machine.
-New users should choose Oakley until Owens is available to all users later in 2016.
+New users have access to Owens and Oakley clusters.
 Ruby is currently unavailable for general access.
 To learn more, click here.

 Any publication of any material, whether copyrighted or not, based on or developed with OSC services, should cite the use of OSC, and the use of the specific services (where applicable).
 For more information about citing OSC, please visit www.osc.edu/citation.

 Please submit a list of publications, noting which cite OSC, as well as a list of current funding with your application materials for additional resources.
 Alternatively, please email the lists to OSC Help.